BNP AM

 The value of investments and the income they generate may go down as well as up and it is possible that investors will not recover their initial outlay.
 Past performance is no guarantee for future returns.

 Past performance or achievement is not indicative of current or future performance.
+Performances is calculated net of fees unless otherwise stated.

 • Investing in emerging markets, or specialised or restricted sectors is likely to be subject to a higher-than-average volatility due to a high degree of concentration, greater uncertainty because less information is available, there is less liquidity or due to greater sensitivity to changes in market conditions (social, political and economic conditions).